fniessink/toisto/README.md

 ## Further documentation

-- [More information](docs/background.md) why Toisto exists and what the future plans are.
+- [More information](docs/background.md) onwhy Toisto exists and what the future plans are.
 - The [Toisto software documentation](docs/software.md) describes the inner workings of Toisto, including the format of the topic files.
 - The [Toisto developer documentation](docs/developer.md) provides information on how to develop, test, and release Toisto.
 This is aimed at people who (want to help) develop Toisto.